 A total of 58 locations (Fig. 1) across Doñana National Park were surveyed for antlions (Myrmeleontidae) during two collection periods: from April 25, 2023, to June 22, 2023, and from March 28, 2024, to July 27, 2024.
 Larval-stage collections yielded 406 specimens, of which 295 successfully emerged as adults in the laboratory, including 201 females and 94 males.
 Additionally, 28 imago-stage individuals were directly captured in the field using butterfly nets and Malaise traps, comprising 15 males and 13 females.
 The total number of adult individuals, therefore, was 323.
-The altitudes of the collection sites ranged from 2 to 38 meters above sea level.
+The altitudes of the locations ranged from 2 to 38 m a.s.l.
 Following the identification and processing of the collected material, a total of 12 species representing 9 genera of antlions were documented.

-We surveyed areas with loose soil to identify antlion species and assess whether multiple species could share the same habitat.
 During the study, we recorded four species that construct conical pit traps, along with Synclisis baetica, which was observed both with and without traps, suggesting flexibility in its hunting strategies.

-Co-occurrence of species within the same habitat was observed.
+Co-occurrence patterns of species across habitats were observed.
 For example, Myrmeleon hyalinus and Myrmeleon almohadarum were frequently found along dirt road edges but displayed spatial segregation.
-M. hyalinus preferred areas near vegetation, constructing traps at plant bases, while M. almohadarum inhabited open sandy patches closer to the road.
+Myrmeleon hyalinus preferred areas near vegetation, constructing traps at plant bases, while M. almohadarum inhabited open sandy patches closer to the road.
 In one location, M. hyalinus, M. almohadarum, and Myrmeleon gerlindae were found coexisting.
-In contrast, Myrmecaelurus trigrammus was never observed near other species, indicating a preference for solitary habitats.
+Myrmecaelurus trigrammus was never observed near other species, indicating a preference for habitats with low species co-occurrence.

-Our research findings indicate that shrub-dominated biotopes are the most attractive for ant colonization.
+Our research findings indicate that shrub-dominated biotopes are the most attractive for antlion colonization.
 We recorded ten species within this biotope (Fig. 4).
 Open grassland biotopes are also favourable for settlement, with six species collected in these areas.
 Other suitable biotopes exhibited relatively low species diversity; specifically, three species were observed in dune and urbanized areas, while only two species were found in coniferous forests.

 In the following section, we provide detailed information for each Myrmeleontidae species recorded in Doñana National Park.
-Each entry includes data on the species' broader distribution, the specific habitat characteristics at the collection sites, geographical coordinates, and relevant details of the collected specimens.
+Each entry includes data on the species' broader distribution, the specific habitat characteristics at the collection locations, geographical coordinates, and relevant details of the collected specimens.